-Note: You are currently viewing documentation for Moodle 1.9.
-Up-to-date documentation for the latest stable version is available here: Searching.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Searching.

 Searching Moodle Docs

 There is a search facility located in a block on the left hand side of every Moodle Docs page.
 You can enter your search text and then click either 'Go' or 'Search'.

 If you select Go, or press Enter, it first looks for an article with exactly the given string as its title, and if one is found immediately goes to the indicated article.
 If Go fails to find an article, it then automatically executes Search.

 Search is a full-text search for the given words listing Articles with titles that match first, then articles with matches in the main body of the text.

 Note that this search method currently ignores words of three letters or less.

 There are many ways to make searching the Moodle Docs easier and more instantly available when you or your Moodle's users find themselves in need of help.
 Some of these options may require installing software, either on the server or on the computer used to access Moodle.